ellie489/ellie489/README.md

 <br>
 :norway: I'm norwegian and living close to Bergen.
 <br>
-:deciduous_tree: When I'm not in front of a computer, you can find me in the nature
+:deciduous_tree: When I'm not in front of a computer, you can find me outdoors
 <br>

 <hr>